kirill-grouchnikov/ephemeral/docs/theming/skins/overview.md

 <img alt="Nebula Brick Wall" src="https://raw.githubusercontent.com/kirill-grouchnikov/ephemeral/breeze/docs/images/theming/skins/nebulabrickwall1.png" width="340" height="258">
 </p>

 The first passes light silver tokens as the window chrome accent, while the second passes orange tokens as the window chrome accent.
-This particular accented skin family uses the window chrome accent on the root pane border, the title pane and the menu bar - while maintaining the overall consistency of its visual "language", such as decoration painter, fill painter, color scheme for active controls in the main UI area, etc.
+This particular accented skin family uses the window chrome accent on the root pane border, the title pane and the menu bar - while maintaining the overall consistency of its visual "language", such as decoration painter, surface painter, color tokens for active controls in the main UI area, etc.